 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

-- Brian Quinn, Coordinator of Collection Development, Texas Tech University
+- Brian Quinn is Coordinator of Collection Development at Texas Tech University.

-- Jennifer Arnold, Director of Library Services, Central Piedmont Community College, North Carolina
+- Jennifer Arnold is Director of Library Services, Central Piedmont (N.C.)
+Community College.

 Certificates of completion are sent upon successful completion (passing score of 70% or higher) of the course.